Jared Butler

-Jared Gladwyn Butler (born August 25, 2000) is an American professional basketball player for Crvena zvezda Belgrade of the ABA League and the EuroLeague.
-As a junior in 2021, he was named a consensus first-team All-American and helped lead the Bears to a national championship.
+Jared Gladwyn Butler (born August 25, 2000) is an American professional basketball player for Crvena zvezda of the Basketball League of Serbia (KLS), the ABA League, and the EuroLeague.
+He played college basketball for the Baylor Bears and as a junior in 2021, he was named a consensus first-team All-American and helped lead the team to a national championship.
 Butler was named the Final Four Most Outstanding Player (MOP).